|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 UBC has an Equity Office which is empowered to handle complaints made under the Discrimination and Harassment Policy (as noted above).
 The official powers of the equity officers to monitor speech appear to be limited to the powers given to them by the Policy.

-It is worth noting that the Equity Office website appears to define “harassment” much more broadly than does the Discrimination and Harassment Policy.
+The Equity Office website defines “harassment” much more broadly than does the Discrimination and Harassment Policy.
 It states:

 Harassment, a form of discrimination, is a comment, conduct or behaviour that humiliates, intimidates, excludes and isolates an individual or group based on the BC Human Rights Code’s thirteen grounds of prohibited discrimination.